hakikz/variation-price-display/readme.txt

 == Frequently Asked Questions ==

-= What is the purpose of the Variation Product Price Display for WooCommerce? =
+= What is the purpose of the Variation Price Range Display for WooCommerce? =

-Variation Product Price Display for WooCommerce replaces the default Variation price range in both shop and single product page.
+Variation Price Range Display for WooCommerce replaces the default Variation price range in both shop and single product page.
 You can show Minimum Price, Maximum Price, Minimum to Maximum Price, Maximum to Minimum Price.

+= Can change the price according to selected variation? =

+Yes, price can be changed by change variaitons from dropdown (on single product page).

 == Screenshots ==
 1. Setting link of Plugin.